Case studies and scenarios of ministry situations

-Looking for a case study to use in a class?
+Looking for a case study to use with a class or group?

 What would you do in this situation?
 What does it mean to put your faith into action?

-Case studies -- actual examples of thorny situations -- are very effective in a
+Case studies -- examples of thorny situations -- are very effective in a problem-centered

 concepts in real situations.
 These real-life case studies and scenarios -- used by

 Howard Culbertson as classroom teaching/learning aids -- are

 Missionary case studies: The links with an asterisk (*) are situations in which a